zjsteyn/we-Deliver/index.md

 computers need the data.
 Since this is where most research projects start, this is where we want to start too!

-In this lesson, you will learn:
+In this lesson, we will explore the following together:

 - Good data entry practices - formatting data tables in spreadsheets
 - How to avoid common formatting mistakes